pangeacyber/langchain-python-rag-authz/README.md

-# langchain-python-rag-authz
+# User-based Access Control with RAG for LangChain in Python

-An example CLI tool in Python that demonstrates integrating Pangea's [AuthZ][] service into a LangChain app to apply user-based authorization to control access to files for a RAG workflo.
+An example CLI tool in Python that demonstrates integrating Pangea's [AuthZ][] service into a LangChain app to apply user-based authorization to control access to files for a RAG workflow.

 ## Prerequisites